mythaxis/mythaxis.github.io/content/issue-38/dagon-fred-chappell.md

 - Bill Ryan
 copyright: '© Bill Ryan 2024 All Rights Reserved'

-description: "For our second longform review of the year, All Hail He Prophesied Since Times Before Time to Rise from the Depths in All His Awful Glory— excuse me, I merely mean to reintroduce regular columnist Bill Ryan.
-It's all too easy to let the strangely wide-spread inspiration born of H. P. Lovecraft's sinister fiction to drive a writer to madness (or, at least, to madness of cliché), so what is to be found in Fred Chappell's 1968 Southern Gothic take on the Cthulhu mythos?"
+description: "For our latest longform review of the year, All Hail He Prophesied Since Times Before Time to Rise from the Depths in All His Awful Glory — Bill Ryan.
+It's easy to let the wide-spread inspiration of H. P. Lovecraft's sinister fiction drive a writer to madness (or, at least, to madness of cliché), so what is to be found in Fred Chappell's 1968 Southern Gothic take on the Cthulhu mythos?"

 image: images/Dagon10x6.jpg
 imageCopyright: "The image shows author Fred Chappell (from his biography at the [Greensboro University of North Carolina's website](https://encyclopedia.uncg.edu/fred-chappell/) and the 1968 edition's cover."